CSimpson4224/GraphHDBSCAN-FOSCX/docs/source/parameters.rst

 - use ``heuristic_connect`` to decide how disconnected graphs are handled
 - use ``no_noise`` to decide whether noise points should be reassigned
 - use ``save_models`` to decide whether full per-``min_samples`` model objects should be stored
+- use ``similarity_backend`` to choose whether accelerated graph-construction backends are used when available

 Constructor
 -----------